 Kim Stringfellow is an artist and educator residing in Joshua Tree, California.
-She teaches multimedia and photography courses at San Diego State University as an associate professor in the School of Art, Design, and Art History.
+She teaches multimedia and photography courses at San Diego State University as an associate professor in the School of Art + Design.
 She received her MFA in Art and Technology from the School of the Art Institute of Chicago in 2000.

 Her professional practice and research interests address ecological, historical, and activist issues related to land use and the built environment through hybrid documentary forms incorporating writing, digital media, photography, audio, video, installation, and mapping.
 Her work investigates repercussions of human development within the western United States evolving out of a rigorously researched area of interest focused on a particular subject, community or region to discuss complex, interrelated issues of the chosen site.
 Within her research, she attempts to expose human values and political agendas that form our collective understanding of these places.
 Ultimately, her projects are designed to create awareness, educate, and create a rich dialogue in relation to the subject at hand.

 Stringfellow’s projects have been commissioned and funded by leading organizations including the Cal Humanities, the Creative Work Fund, the Graham Foundation for Advanced Studies in the Fine Arts, and the Seattle Arts Commission.
 She is the 2012 recipient of the Theo Westenberger Award for Artistic Excellence.
 The award honors the achievements of contemporary women whose work in photography, film, and new media transforms how we see the American West.
 Other awards include a Center for Cultural Innovation (CCI) “Investing in Artists” equipment grant in 2010.